 Specializes in driving impact and creating value for organizations serving those who serve our nation.

-Colonel (Retired) Miguel Howe is a Partner at Cicero Group and leads Cicero’s Veteran and Military Affairs practice area, Cicero Serves.
-Miguel is based in Washington D.C. and brings a compelling combination of leadership and management experience across a broad spectrum of public and private sector settings.
-Cicero Serves promotes the social, economic, and health outcomes of our military service members, veterans, and their families so that they can thrive.
+Colonel (Retired) Miguel Howe is a Sr. Advisor at Cicero® Group and supports our Social Impact practice area with a particular emphasis on Government, Military, and Veteran Affairs.
+Miguel is the Founder/CEO of Aurelian Group based in Washington D.C. and brings a compelling combination of leadership and management experience across a broad spectrum of public and private sector settings.
+His work on behalf of Cicero promotes the social, economic, and health outcomes of our military service members, veterans, and their families so that they can thrive.
 Cicero works closely with the institutions and organizations that most closely serve veterans by providing data-driven insights, strategies, and implementation support across multiple focus areas.
 Doing so increases impact for veterans while increasing value to the organizations serving them.

 Colonel Howe served in the United States Army for over 24-years as an Infantry and Special Forces Officer.
 He culminated his service commanding the 7th Special Forces Group for fourteen months.
 Miguel has led US, Special Operations, and International forces in Latin America, Iraq, and Afghanistan.
 He was appointed by Presidential Commission as a White House Fellow and appointed to serve as senior advisor to the CEO of the Millennium Challenge Corporation.
 He also commanded a recruiting Battalion.
 Miguel is a graduate of the United States Military Academy and earned a Master of Arts in National Security Studies from Georgetown University.
 Miguel is married and the proud father of two children on the pathway to national service.